 This is the second post exploring touch and articulation.
 The first focused on finger staccato (you can read it here), and today I’ll try to provide a few practice ideas for wrist staccato.
 Wrist staccato technique is generally used to play chordal passage work or groups of two notes or more in a very short, detached manner.

-A pianist friend and I were chatting recently about articulation (we need to get out more!), discussing the whole gamut of staccato possibilities and variants.
+A pianist friend and I were chatting recently about articulation, discussing the whole gamut of staccato possibilities and variants.
 After a long pause my friend suddenly remarked, “what if wrist staccato doesn’t really exist – it seems to have been incorrectly labelled”.
 I’ve been pondering this ever since.
 Due to the title, it’s easy to misinterpret wrist staccato as merely the wrist in a ‘fixed’ position bobbing up and down at the end of the arm, but if this is the only physical action taken, rigidity and extreme tension will prevail.
 Unlike finger staccato, wrist staccato requires much more movement than just that of the wrist.

 To achieve success, it really must be harnessed to a very flexible, moveable forearm, upper arm and upper torso.
 As with many other techniques in piano playing, each movement benefits from being cushioned and supported by other parts of the upper body.
 So, in this post, I will aim to describe wrist staccato, and how to achieve it as transparently as possible.

-1. As always, start with arms in a relaxed state (they should feel ‘heavy’, with muscles relaxed).
+1. As always, start with arms in a relaxed state; they should ideally feel ‘heavy’, with muscles relaxed.
 This is the feeling you are trying, if possible, to replicate when playing.
 Practice away from the piano at first; begin with the hand in its natural position, then move it upwards using the wrist only, then downwards, with your forearm remaining fairly static, the wrist acting rather like a hinge.
 Gradually build up speed.
 The faster the speed, so the motion becomes smaller and smaller, and is eventually akin to a ‘vibrato’ action, as if shaking the hand rapidly.

 4. After a while, move from playing one chord at a time, to several on one wrist motion.
 An example of wrist staccato, is shown below (which is the first bar of Czerny’s Study No. 40, from The Art of Finger Dexterity Op.
 740):